SaHHiiLL/JClash/README.md

 - Every field inside `clash` will throw `ClashAPIException, IOException`

+## Disclaimer
+This content is not affiliated with, endorsed, sponsored, or specifically approved by Supercell and Supercell is not responsible for it.
+For more information see [Supercell's Fan Content Policy.](https://supercell.com/en/fan-content-policy/)

 ### TODO
 - Delete keys if no key is found of the IP address.